zmwaris/hardcode/_posts/2023-04-02-variables-functions-classes.markdown

 ---
 layout: post
 title:  "Variables, Functions, Classes in Programming"
-date:   2023-04-02 22:25:10 +0530
+date:   2023-04-02 09:25:11 +0530
-categories: learn programming
+categories: jekyll update
 ---
 What are varibles, functions and classes in programming?

 Variables :
 Whenever in programming you need to store a value which can either be a constant or another variable we assign variables.
 Variables are defined to use the DRY(Don't Repeat Yourself) method.
-Highly used where there are multiple instances of a same object are used in the code that you write.
+Highly used where multiple instances of a same object are used in the code.

-Variables are defined as follows:
+#### Variables are defined as follows:

 {% highlight var %}
 In Python you just assign the variable without defining the data type of the variable: